The Case For Fast Decisions

 Thinking in bets

 Do not rate the quality of the decision by it's outcome.
 The action must be distinquished from the outcome.
 Things may go awry, but the initial decision may still have been the correct one with given information.
 We are resulting everywhere all the time.
-You are resulting when you look over to your neighbor's meal in the restaurant with envy and wishing you had made a different choice.
-You are resulting when you regret playing a poker hand and losing, even when the odds were in your favor.

 Reflecting on past decisions

+I've written before about how accountability is core to my person and about keeping track of your decisions to remain accountable.
 It's already a challenge to rate one's own decision after the fact (hindsight bias), but even harder to assess decisions of others (even close team members).
 It's virtually impossible to replenish the entire mental state and context of the decision of the time that it was made.
 No one sets out to make a wrong choice, and it requires empathy to put yourself in different shoes and understand the rationale.
 We often experience this memory creep with our own decisions, thinking information we did not have yet was available at decision time.

 Generally I see a pattern of too many inexperienced people making decisions guided by intuition too quickly.
-I too have much to learn, which is why I try so hard to systemize my decisions.
+I also have much to learn, which is why I try so hard to systemize decisions.
 Intuition is acquired through experience, and you should only fully trust your intuition if you have good experience.